QuEraComputing/Bloqade.jl/docs/src/waveform.md

 wf4 = wf1 - wf2
 ```

-If we want to increase the strength of a waveform by some times, we can directly use `*`
+If we want to increase the strength of a waveform by some time, we can directly use `*`

 ```@repl times
 wf = linear_ramp(;duration=2.2, start_value=0.0, stop_value=1.0);